AJAX & Snippets

 <script src="https://unpkg.com/naja@2/dist/Naja.min.js"></script>

-To create an AJAX request from a regular link (signal) or form submittion, simply mark the relevant link, form, or button with the class ajax:
+To turn an ordinary link (signal) or form submission into an AJAX request, simply mark the relevant link, form, or button with the ajax class:

 <a n:href="go!" class="ajax">Go</a>